 The leadership turmoil at Thyssenkrupp, which has a history stretching back over two centuries, has opened up more fundamental questions about a company that was long run not only for profit, but also with the aims of upholding the legacy of its founding family and preserving jobs for its 158,000 workers.

-Lehner, who served on the supervisory board for a decade, was a nominee of the Alfried Krupp von Bohlen und Halbach Foundation that is the company's largest shareholder with a 21 percent stake.
+Lehner, who served on the supervisory board for a decade and became chairman in 2013, was a nominee of the Alfried Krupp von Bohlen und Halbach Foundation that is the company's largest shareholder with a 21 percent stake.

-The Krupp foundation was created on the initiative of Berthold Beitz, who was instrumental in the company's postwar success and prime mover behind a 1999 merger that created Thyssenkrupp.
+The Krupp foundation was created in the 1960s on the initiative of Berthold Beitz, who as a manager was instrumental in the company's postwar success and later a prime mover behind a 1999 merger that created Thyssenkrupp.
 He died in 2013.

 The trustees of the foundation, which include North Rhine-Westphalia's chief minister Armin Laschet, have faced criticism for failing to steady the ship after activist investors Cevian and Elliott demanded an across-the-board strategy review.

 Sweden's Cevian, which holds an 18 percent stake in Thyssenkrupp, and Elliott see the potential to unlock value with more far-reaching changes than Hiesinger was prepared to make.
 During the seven-year term of the former Siemens manager, the Thyssenkrupp share price declined by 28 percent.

 One newspaper reported at the weekend that the chair of the Krupp foundation had held talks with the largest shareholder of Kone on a potential merger of the two companies' elevator businesses.